danzimm/zdocs/README.md

 The string between `{}` denotes the type of the parameter/retval.
 The `arg1/arg2` specifies the name of the argument you are describing.
 The rest seems self explanatory.
 Note that any of these parts are optional except for the parameter name.
 So you can describe a parameter without saying its type (this is cool when you're documenting a strongly typed language, for then the parser automatically extracts the type of the arguement).

 ###Creating the Server
-Few still with me?
+Still with me?
 Let's talk about starting up the server.
 Here is an example script:
 ```javascript
     var app = require('express')(),
         zdocs = require('zdocs');